Immunisation for secondary school students

 This vaccine boosts protection against these three diseases in a single injection.
 Your child will have been vaccinated against these diseases in early childhood but an adolescent dose is recommended to boost protection.

 Find out more about diphtheria, tetanus, pertussis (whooping cough) vaccine.

-Vaccine will also be available at Council sessions for all year 7 or equivalent aged children.
+Vaccine is also be available at Council sessions for all year 7 or equivalent aged children.